marinasundstrom/YourBrand/docs/architecture/methodologies.md

 ## Test-driven development (TDD)

-The idea of making testing a part of the development routine by creating unit tests to test behavior.
+The idea of making verification a part of the development routine by writing code that verifies (is "testing") the behavior, even before the behavior has been implemented.

+So not "testing" in the way one might otherwise think.

 A common method when employing TDD is Red-Green-Refactor.
-Meaning that you create a failing tests with code stubs.
-After you have implemented the logic the test should pass - become green.
-Finally you refactor the code.
-This is repeated through the process.
+Meaning that you create a failing verification, or "test", with code stubs.
+After you have implemented the logic in the stubs the test should pass - gets green (in the Test Explorer UI).
+And if the test doesn't pass you continue write code and refactor, until it does.

-Writing and testing behavior outside in.
+This way you start thinking about what you are building before implementing and then testing behavior outside in.